Innovation and Technology Curriculum2021-07-23T03:41:56+00:00

 This course is an intuitive, hands-on introduction to ai, data science and machine learning, it's your artificial intelligence 101.
 The training focuses on fundamentals and key skills, leaving you with a deep understanding of the core concepts of ai and data science and even some of the more advanced tools used in the field.
 The course does not involve coding, or require any coding knowledge or experience.
 As our leading course, it has transformed the artificial intelligence (AI), machine learning (ML) and data science practice of the many managers, sponsors, key stakeholders, entrepreneurs and beginning data analytics and data science practitioners who have attended it.

-This course is for managers and workers without a strong quantitative background.
+This course is for workers and managers without a strong quantitative background.
 It introduces a range of skills and applications related to data literacy for digital transformations and critical thinking in such areas as forecasting, population measurement, set theory and logic, causal impact and attribution, scientific reasoning and the danger of cognitive biases.
 There are no prerequisites beyond high-school mathematics; this course has been designed to be approachable for everyone.

 This course presents a process and methods for an agile analytics delivery.
 Agile Insights reflects the capabilities required by any organisation to develop insights from data and validate potential business value.
 Content presented describes the process, how it is executed and how it can be deployed as a standard process inside an organisation.
 The course will also share best practices, highlight potential tripwires to watch out for, as well as roles and resources required.